-- May query IP-CAN for location identifier. - Select an Emergency CSCF in the same network to handle the emergency session request.
-The selection method is not standardized in the present document. - Prioritize the emergency session. - Check the validity of the caller TEL-URI if provided by the UE and shall provide the TEL-URI in the session establishment request if it is aware about the TEL-URI associated with the Public User Identifier used for an emergency registration. - May respond to a UE with an emergency session indication as a result of detecting a non UE detectable emergency session establishment request - May respond to the UE with an indication, IMS emergency registration required as a result of processing the emergency session establishment attempt. - Should be able to identify the service data flow associated with emergency service and inform PCRF accordingly.
+- Do not apply emergency session detection if requested using private network traffic and forward the session to the S-CSCF, except if operator policy requires the P-CSCF to detect emergency session requests and treat detected emergency session requests as if they are part of public network traffic. - For UEs without credentials, forward the equipment identifier to the E-CSCF that was received from the UE. - Prioritize the emergency session. - Check the validity of the caller TEL-URI if provided by the UE and shall provide the TEL-URI in the session establishment request if it is aware about the TEL-URI associated with the Public User Identifier used for an emergency registration. - May respond to a UE with an emergency session indication as a result of detecting a non UE detectable emergency session establishment request - May respond to the UE with an indication, IMS emergency registration required as a result of processing the emergency session establishment attempt. - Should be able to identify the service data flow associated with emergency service and inform PCRF accordingly.